Sat, Jul 19, 2008

 the trail for what would be busy Saturday morning.

-We found the use trail easily enough,
+use trail easily enough,

 heading south across the shallow pass marking the Sierra crest.
 It was cool and